pypa/bandersnatch/docs/storage_options.md

 # Use endpoint_url to indicate custom s3 endpoint e.g. like minio etc.
 endpoint_url = endpoint url
 # Optional manual signature version for compatibility
 signature_version = s3v4
 ```

 ### Serving your Mirror

-Unknown.
-To be added.
+S3 Bandersnatch mirrors are designed to be served with s3 static sites and
+can also be used with the Amazon CDN service or another CDN service.

 ## SwiftStack Storage